Faeq-F/Quokka/README.md

 <summary>
 <h2>App settings</h2>
 </summary>
-All settings are <b>loaded when the application starts</b>, meaning that you will have to stop and start the app to see changes.
+All settings are <b>loaded when the application starts</b>, meaning that you will have to exit and re-start the app to see changes.
 <br><br>
 Plugins may have their <b>own, specific settings files</b> in the root of their respective folders in the PlugBoard.
 You can open The PlugBoard using the Tray Task Icon context menu
 <br>